What is MTHFR

 Those with a heterozygous MTHFR mutation (C677T) may lose roughly 40% of their enzyme activity, and those with a homozygous MTHFR gene mutation may lose up to 70%.

 Today, science has proven that our body has a mechanism capable of silencing “bad genes” or regulating gene expression.
 This process is called methylation.

 MTHFR and Detoxification

 Our bodies are constantly detoxifying from pollution and toxicity in our food, water and medications.
 A complete detox program must include proper methylation.
-Without knowing whether you have a mutation or which mutation you have, it is very hard to estimate your needs for proper methylation.
+Without knowing whether you have a mutation or which mutation you have, it is very hard to estimate your needs for proper DNA methylation.

 MTHFR and Weight Loss